Gordon Green (pianist): Green the educator

 Despite having studied with Egon Petri, a former pupil of Ferruccio Busoni, Green considered himself a Leschetizkian, at least according to former pupils' accounts such as Martino Tirimo and Philip Fowke.
 This brings Green in closer alignment with his previous teacher, Franck Merrick, who had studied with Leschetizky.
 From the published concert reviews as well as his own extensive editing and preface comments on the use of the pedal, it becomes clear that sound was of paramount importance.
 Furthermore, his interest in more modern repertoire, such as Bartok, Hindemith, Prokofiev, Falla, and the outputs of his contemporaries Rawsthorne, Pitfield and Arnold Bax among others, alongside canonic repertoire, such as works by Brahms, Liszt, Chopin, must have imbued his teaching with wider-ranging views on interpretation.

-Notable Pupils
+Notable pupils

-Green’s numerous pupils include several concert artists and conservatoire professors, such as Philip Fowke (b.
+Green's numerous pupils include several concert artists and conservatoire professors, such as Philip Fowke (b.
 1950), Martino Tirimo (b.
 1942), Sir Stephen Hough (b.
-1961), Martin Roscoe (b.1952), John P. R. Blakely (b.
-1947), Peter Bithell, Tessa Uys (b.1948), Martin Jones (b.1940), Richard McMahon, Christian Blackshaw, MBE (b.
-1949), Harold James Taylor (1925-2014), John McCabe (1939-2015), Malcolm (Leyland) Lipkin (b.
-1932), Tessa Uys (b.1948), Heather Slade-Lipkin (1947-2017).
-Other notable musicians who trained with him during the course of their studies include Gordon Fergus-Thompson (b.1952), Peter Donohoe, CBE (b.1953), conductor Sir Simon Rattle (b.1955) among many others.
-He also coached John Ogdon (1937-1989) for his participation in the 1962 Tchaikovsky International Piano Competition, in which Ogdon won first prize (ex-aequo with Vladimir Ashkenazy).
+1961), Martin Roscoe (b.
+1952), Stephen Coombs (b.
+1960), John P. R. Blakely (b.
+1947), Peter Bithell, Tessa Uys (b.
+1948), Martin Jones (b.
+1940), Richard McMahon, Christian Blackshaw, MBE (b.
+1949), Harold James Taylor (1925–2014), John McCabe (1939–2015), Malcolm Lipkin (1932–2017), Tessa Uys (b.
+1948), Heather Slade-Lipkin (1947–2017).
+Other notable musicians who trained with him during the course of their studies include Gordon Fergus-Thompson (b.
+1952), Peter Donohoe, CBE (b.
+1953), conductor Sir Simon Rattle (b.
+1955) among many others.
+He also coached John Ogdon (1937–1989) for his participation in the 1962 Tchaikovsky International Piano Competition, in which Ogdon won first prize (ex-aequo with Vladimir Ashkenazy).